Facta-Leopard/DirectX11_Practice/General Programming Guidelines.md

 ### 5.3.
 Collision Pair Storage Policy

-- `std::unordered_map` is used to store collision pair states, since the number of collision-checking layers is very limited.
+- `std::unordered_map` is used to store collision pair states, offering scalability and fast lookup for increasing collision objects.

 - This helps reduce overhead and provides faster lookups during frame-by-frame collision checks.